 I was never supposed to be a chef.
 At least that is what I was always told.
 I was born in 1966 with a serious congenital heart defect.
 In those days, kids like me were supposed to work at desk jobs, god forbid do something crazy like work in a kitchen.
 I did what I was supposed to do and took Business/Marketing at NAIT.
 I liked it and learned a lot but I knew my passion was cooking.
 When I met and married the love of my life Leanne, way back in 1991.
 I surprised her one day by telling her that I wanted to be a chef.
-She was less then impressed that I wanted to go back to school to take cooking only weeks after we purchased our first home.
+She was less than impressed that I wanted to go back to school to take cooking only weeks after we purchased our first home.
 Leanne and I met at the restaurant “Philip’s” if anybody remembers it.
 She was my boss.
-I was assistant manager to her general manager.
-She herself had gone to NAIT to take Culinary Arts, although gave up working as a chef to work front of house in restaurants, then went on to other big things in hospitality and entertainment.
+I was the assistant manager to her general manager.
+She herself had gone to NAIT to take Culinary Arts, although gave up working as a chef to work in front of the house in restaurants, then went on to other big things in hospitality and entertainment.
 After some convincing, off I went, first to the Culinary Institute of America at Greystone, and then receiving my Red Seal through NAIT.

 Before starting Kitchen, I was one of the executive chefs and founders of Edmonton’s iconic Hardware Grill.
 I also served as the Executive Chef for the Royal Mayfair Golf & Country Club, and Executive Chef at Normand’s Restaurant, after earning my chops as Kitchen Leader at Earl’s Restaurant.